Ehome/intellij-mybatis-plugin/README.md

 #Download

-* You may directly install [dist](https://github.com/lizhanhui/intellij-mybatis-plugin/blob/fix/intellij-mybatis-plugin.jar) to use.
+* You may directly install https://github.com/Chris-V/intellij-mybatis-plugin/blob/master/intellij-mybatis-plugin.jar
+* Some fixes are from lizhanhui.
+You can see the repository here https://github.com/lizhanhui/intellij-mybatis-plugin/
 * Original non-free version from seventh7 may be downloaded from http://plugins.jetbrains.com/plugin/7293

 # Features